0xWDG/ScreenshotImporter/README.md

 ### ⚠️ Work in progress.
 Unstable version.

-The project *_should_* work, but is at this moment _untested_.
+The project works, but is at this moment _in development_.

 -- -- --

 ## Installation
 1. go to releases and download the latest release
 (optional: clone this repo and build the project)
-2. create `~/Desktop/Screenshots`
+2. Run this app, and create a screenshot.

-3. install the ScreenshotImporter binary in `~/Desktop/screenshots` (will prompt for automatic placement in future)
+## Automatic tasks (in the future)
-4. set the output location of your screenshots to `~/Desktop/Screenshots` using `defaults write com.apple.screencapture location ~/Desktop/Screenshots`
+- [x] create a hidden folder `~/Desktop/Screenshots`
-5. We'll install a launchDeamon to check for new screenshots
+- [ ] install the ScreenshotImporter binary in `~/Desktop/screenshots`
-6. Hide the folder `~/Desktop/Screenshots` using `chflags hidden ~/Desktop/Screenshots` (will be a prompt)
+- [ ] set the output location of your screenshots to `~/Desktop/Screenshots` using `defaults write com.apple.screencapture location ~/Desktop/Screenshots`

-Steps 2 to 6, will be automated for you.
+- [ ] We'll install a launchDeamon to check for new screenshots